overte-org/overte-docs-sphinx/source/create/avatars/create-avatars.rst

 .. note:: If you get an avatar from an external source such as TurboSquid, CGTrader, MakeHuman, or VRoid Studio, it is likely that the skeleton does not match our :doc:`avatar standards <avatar-standards>`.
 To use these avatars with Overte, use the `Overte Avatar Exporter for Unity <find-avatars.html#overte-avatar-exporter-for-unity>`_ to correctly map the skeleton and package your avatar.

 If you want to create an avatar from scratch, this page covers the steps needed to create, rig, and package your avatar.
-Learn more about the `security of your assets <../../security/asset-security.html>`_.
+Learn more about the :doc:`security of your assets <../../security/asset-security>`.

 .. contents:: On This Page
     :depth: 2